ckaethler/MugFinder/README.md

 ## Installation

-Download the source code locally and use the package manager [npm](https://www.npmjs.com/package/npm) to install PokemonGuidebook.
+Download the source code locally and use the package manager [npm](https://www.npmjs.com/package/npm) to install.

 ```bash
 cd MugFinder